-- □ Once investigation is complete, there will be a report to Council.
-Make sure that everyone knows the rules. - □ Obligation to educate the public as to why you go into closed sessions - ☑ Make sure the resolution entering closed session expresses the reason and the - general nature 의 There are methods of disallowing investigations as frivolous and vexatious is it within jurisdiction?
+- Any person may request an investigation - Solution Solution - □ Obligation to educate the public as to why you go into closed sessions - Make sure the resolution entering closed session expresses the reason and the general nature There are methods of disallowing investigations as frivolous and vexatious is it - ↘ There are methods of disallowing investigations as frivolous and vexatious is it within jurisdiction?
 The number of requests made from this person.
 Is the request the same as or similar to others requested from the same group?
-If it is determined that they are simply being bothersome, that there is no real reason for the enquiry, they will not be investigated. - □ What happens if it is a valid request and the Council did not meet the obligations of a closed meeting?: - o The investigator has no authority to take any action other than to determine if valid or not. - Courts will have to decide in past, decisions is that the resolution is of no affect however, depending on the situation and what was discussed and decided it could result in a law suit. - o Be very cautious about when, why and how you enter into closed sessions.
+If it is determined that they are simply being bothersome, that there is no real reason for the enquiry, they will not be investigated. - ☑ What happens if it is a valid request and the Council did not meet the obligations of a closed meeting?: - The investigator has no authority to take any action other than to determine if valid or not. - Courts will have to decide in past, decisions is that the resolution is of no affect however, depending on the situation and what was discussed and decided it could result in a law suit. - o Be very cautious about when, why and how you enter into closed sessions.

-Can Council meet without staff? - NO - a meeting must have the clerk (or delegate) present.
+Can Council meet without staff? -NO - a meeting must have the clerk (or delegate) present.
 Rule does not apply to committees (committee of the whole).
 They still need to have a member of staff to take minutes but it does not need to be the Clerk however, all minutes will end up in the possession of the Clerk.